SanskritiAYadav/SanskritiAYadav/README.md

 **Senior Software Testing Engineer | Automation Enthusiast | Tech Explorer** Welcome to my GitHub!
 I’m passionate about delivering high-quality software through robust testing strategies and innovative automation solutions. 🌟
 ## About Me
-- 🌍 Currently based in Dubai, open to global opportunities (including London).
+- 🌍 Currently based in Dubai, open to global opportunities.
 - 🎓 Electronics & Communication Engineering graduate from Amity University.
 - 💼 Over 5 years of experience in QA and Automation Testing with expertise in Selenium, TestNG, JIRA, Postman, and CI/CD pipelines.
 - 🏆 Certified in ISTQB, PCEP, and IBM Agile Explorer.